t3docs/docker-render-documentation/Documentation/Glossary.rst

       This is the name of a folder that resides in the Toolchains_Starting folder.
 The toolchain is an arbitrary structure of files and subfolders holding executables that have a name starting with `run_`.

+.. tip:  use the 'term' role to reference terms, like :term:`TCT`